 From 2008, under his nickname “Alberto el Mamífero”, he started his project fusing flamenco with jazz and world music.

-His latest accomplishments include a new CD recording at THI Studios in Brooklyn with mastering legend Robert Honablue (Miles Davis, Led Zeppelin, Barbara Streisand, Carlos Santana).
-Albert is working now on a new album produced by Bob DiGiacomo featuring Noemi Perez and Auxi Fernandez with the virtuoso percussionist Richie Flores as co-producer.
+His latest accomplishments include an album recorded at THI Studios in Brooklyn with mastering legend Robert Honablue (Miles Davis, Led Zeppelin, Barbara Streisand, Carlos Santana).

-Albert regularly performs with other renowned musicians; including Noemí Perez, Auxí Fernández, Richie Flores, Alba Marba, John Doing, Bob DiGiacomo, Bárbara Martínez, Ernesto Llorens, Eden Bareket, Xianix Barrera, Paloma de Vega and internationally acclaimed saxophonist Melissa Aldana.
+Albert regularly performs with other renowned musicians; including Bárbara Martínez, Bob DiGiacomo, Noemí Perez, Auxí Fernández, Richie Flores, Alba Marba, John Doing, Ernesto Llorens, Eden Bareket, Xianix Barrera, Paloma de Vega, Adriana Olivares, Sol la ‘Argentinita’, Elisabet Torras and internationally acclaimed saxophonist Melissa Aldana.